small-db/small-db/README.md

 ### Latch & Lock

+- How many types of latches/locks are there in the current implementation?

+  1. Page latch (protects a page's content)
+  2. Tree latch (protects the tree structure)
+  3. "RWLock" on every page (protects a page's content) (Need a more precise definition.)

+- What's the difference between a latch and a lock?

+  Latches are used to guarantee physical consistency of data, while locks are used to assure logical consistency of data.
+  (Need a more precise definition.)

 - Do we have to release the latch on a page manually?

   It depends on the page category.